-While listening to my audiobook, I want you to be able to check out the visuals, recipes, and menu plan.
+While listening to my audiobook or reading my book, I want you to be able to check out the visuals, recipes, and menu plan, and more.
 I've organized all of the goodies by chapter.
 Please click on an image to view in detail.
 Enjoy!

 NOTE: You can switch the foods eaten at Lunch and Dinner, if you’d like.

 Snacks to ward off hunger anytime:

 NOTE: Bunch units are based on medium-sized bunches.
 But bunch sizes vary widely, so keep an eye on what you are buying.
 But if you happen to have leftover greens, remember that they can be washed and then frozen in plastic freezer bags to be used in green smoothies later.